-- 13.01 Grand National Preliminary Championship judging responsibility will be divided into Prelims 1 and Prelims 2 panels, alternating between blocks.
+- 13.01 Grand National Preliminary Championship judging responsibility will be divided into Prelims 1 and Prelims 2 panels, alternating between blocks (a group of up to 14 bands performing back-to-back).
 Each prelims contest will begin with as equal a number of Bands per Prelims as possible.
 Bands within each class, (A, AA, AAA and AAAA) will also be divided as equally as possible between Prelims 1 and 2.
 Each prelims contest will have a separate adjudication panel. - 13.02 Bands of America recognizes that the travel distance for some bands will necessitate missing one to two days of school just for travel time.
 To retain the integrity of Grand Nationals as a national championship, and enable Bands from across the nation to participate, BOA will allow bands traveling from schools located more than 325 miles (one way) from Indianapolis to choose to either be part of the regular performance time draw or choose to participate in a special draw for the first number of performance times on Friday morning.
 All Bands will be given the opportunity to preference a Thursday performance time, enabling some Bands within a ~200-mile distance to attend a full day of school on Friday and return to Indianapolis for Saturday's Semi-Finals and Finals. - 13.03 An Awards Ceremony, involving Drum Majors, will follow the conclusion of preliminary performances on Friday evening.
-Each enrolled Band receives a Grand National Recognition Award, as well as a Grand National Participant segment patch (provided at Band Check-In) and personalized certificate (delivered electronically) for each student.
+Each enrolled Band receives a Grand National Recognition Award, as well as a Grand National Participant segment patch (provided at Band Check-In) and personalized certificate (delivered electronically after the event) for each student.
+At the conclusion of the Preliminary awards ceremony, the Semi-Finalist Bands will be announced in random order and invited to perform in Saturday's Semi-Finals competition.